What is regarded as a “short relationship”?

 In the case of Rose & Mitchell FCCA 771 the parties lived together for just over three years.
 The asset pool was modest and mostly consisted of the equity in the marital home the husband owned prior to the marriage.
 The judge found that the parties had both made contributions during the marriage and the wife had “the major burden of looking after their child”.
 The judge assessed the parties’ contributions as 90% to the husband and 10% to the wife.
 The wife was awarded a further 15% for her future needs, laying particular emphasis upon the wife’s future parenting responsibilities.
 The final outcome was that the husband received 75% of the asset pool and the wife received 25%.

 Applying for a Divorce and married for less than two years

 You and your spouse must be separated for 12 months and one day before being eligible to apply for a Divorce.

 If you have been married for less than two years, the Court requires you and your former spouse to attend an appointment with a counsellor to discuss the possibility of reconciliation.
 The counsellor will then provide a counselling certificate that states he/she has discussed the possibility of reconciliation with you and your spouse.
 You will then file this Certificate together with your Application for Divorce.

 The two years is calculated from the date of marriage to the date of applying to the Court for a divorce.

-If you are thinking of obtaining a divorce or require assistance to finalise a property settlement or parenting matters with your former spouse or partner, phone our office on (02) 6051 5100 to book an initial appointment with one of our Family Law Solicitors.
+If you are thinking of obtaining a divorce or require assistance to finalise a property settlement or parenting matters with your former spouse or partner, phone our office on (02) 6051 5100 to book an initial appointment with one of our Albury Family Lawyers.